OpenBitcoinPrivacyProject/wallet-ratings/2015-2/criteria.md

 Our metrics are based on feature completeness and user experience.
 To evaluate user experience, we utilize a "minimum number of clicks to perform action" metric.
 This metric is easily standardized between wallets, minimizes subjectivity, and can be measured by a single tester.

-Each sub-category of privacy, such as "Change Address Generation," is broken down into between one and three areas of consideration, including usability, quality, and user feedback.
+Each sub-category of privacy, such as "Receiving address management," is broken down into between one and three areas of consideration, including usability, quality, and user feedback.

 ## Criteria